 Advanced Power Supply Control (APC) is implemented within the RTC logical device.
-It enables the PC to power up automatically in response to pre-programmed external events, or to power down in an orderly, controlled manner.
-The APC assumes the function of the physical power supply On/Off switch, which is replaced by a momentary switch that enables the user to signal requests for power-state changes to the APC.
+It enables the PC to power up automatically, as required by specific conditions, or to power down in an orderly, controlled manner, replacing the physical power supply On/Off switch.